 If you have any questions about the program, contact the the program office at 518-276-3098, or e-mail RPI STEP.

 Activities described below are offered for information purposes only.
 Program needs and interests change, and we do our best to meet those interests and needs, so the scope and schedule of programs may change over time.
-We do our best to keep this site updated with current information.

 Due to limited space, special requirements may be established and participation may be by invitation only for some of these programs.
 Once students are admitted, they are entitled to continue in the program until their graduation from high school as long as they live in the area and have the desire to continue.
 Students will be required to submit annual updates of their contact and school information, and a confirmation that they would like to continue in the program.